blualg/m-ovito/doc/manual/development/build_macosx.rst

 open the CMake configuration program and make changes to the build settings.
 Once you are done, build OVITO by running ::

-  make -j4
+  cmake --build . --parallel

-If this step succeeds, you can run :command:`make install` to generate an app bundle in the :file:`ovito/install/` directory.
+If this step succeeds, you can run :command:`cmake install .` to generate an app bundle in the :file:`ovito/install/` directory.